9.6.2 The (Plot Details) Data Tab

 or

-• The source plot is a Histogram, a Column Scatter plot, a Violin plot, a Beeswarm plot or a Ridgeline chart.
+• The source plot is a Histogram, a Column Scatter plot, a Violin plot, a Beeswarm plot, a Ridgeline chart or a Dot plot.

 Data Tab Controls 1.png Data Tab Controls 2.png